 My son's biological father hasn't see him in 5 years and I am now married with another child.
 My husband is enlisted and we are being stationed in Washington state.
 My son's father is willing to sign the paperwork.

 Assuming that the shared custody order was a Maine order, you and your child's father should be able to file a stipulated motion to modify that order to reflect your desired change to sole parental rights and responsibilities.
 It is important to provide the court with a draft...Read more »

 My daughter is out of control.
 It's very hurtful.
 She thinks she's an adult at 16 and hates that I have rules.
 She said she's moving in with her dad even if I say no. Her dad was court ordered to pay me weekly child support.
 I've done everything for her.
 School, rides, doctors,...
 Read more »

 The only way to modify a child support obligation is via a motion to modify child support.
 Even if your daughter is living with her father, his court order remains in place, and the obligation will be enforceable.

 Had 90 days to refinance, paid loan off 5 years in because bank wouldn't refinance. maliciously, She threatened contempt because loan wasn't paid in time 16 years after the fact unless we give her money to sign quit claim deed.
 Which is court ordered for her to do.
 I feel like that's extortion.

 Well, it probably isn't extortion, a word that has a precise legal meaning, but it does sound kind of rude.

 Contempt won't work against you if you've already paid off the loan.
 In other words, you've done what you were told to do, albeit too slowly.
-On the other hand, if she has been...Read more »
+On the other hand,...Read more »

 Justia Ask a Lawyer is a forum for consumers to get answers to basic legal questions.
 Any information sent through Justia Ask a Lawyer is not secure and is done so on a non-confidential basis only.